Larkenx/LispGameJame2018/README.md

 ![gameplay.png](screenshots/gameplay.png)

-# Running the game from binaries (OSX & Windows)
+# Running the game from binaries
-In order to quickly run the game, there are binaries available for OSX and Windows under this repository's [releases](https://github.com/Larkenx/LispGameJame2018/releases/tag/1.0).
+In order to quickly run the game, there are binaries available for OSX, Windows, and Linux under this repository's [releases](https://github.com/Larkenx/LispGameJame2018/releases/tag/1.0).
-To run the game from the binaries, simply download either `osx.dmg` or `windows.zip` and extract it somewhere.
+To run the game from the binaries, simply download either `osx.dmg`, `windows.zip`, or `linux.tgz` and extract it somewhere.
 Open the `main` folder in the extracted folder, and run the `main` executable.
-Note that the windows version of this release differs slightly in the OSX version, where the fonts are not 1:1 match to that of the OSX executable and may have some *minor* graphical defects
+Note that the windows version of this release differs slightly in the OSX version, where the fonts are not 1:1 match to that of the OSX executable and may have some *minor* graphical defects.
+The linux build was created with a Manjaro VDE!

 # Running from source code